Cmmh1101/Cmmh1101/README.md

    - Helping others develope skills through mentorship and pair programming in and outside of my work place!

 ## 💞️ I’m looking to:
-   - Work with companies that embrace diversity.
+   - Work with companies that embrace diversity and have clear values and mission.
-   - Connect with more developers and build relationships
+   - Connect with more developers and build relationships.
    - Collaborate in front-end development, English-Spanish websites.